PaysonBySvea/PaysonCheckout-PHP/README.md

-# Payson Checkout 2.0 PHP library
+### Payson Checkout PHP library

-Payson Checkout 2.0 API client for PHP.
+Payson Checkout API client for PHP.

-## Contributing

-Issue pull requests or send feature requests.
+For all new integrations we recommend using [**PaysonPayments-PHP**](https://github.com/PaysonAktiebolag/PaysonPayments-PHP)